 For tone and playability I would definitely give this a tick for value for money.
-This kind of tone and playability for $750 is a great deal – and you may well be able to find it on sale somewhere and get it even cheaper.
+This kind of tone and playability for around $750 is a great deal – and you may well be able to find it on sale somewhere and get it even cheaper.

 In terms of solid woods, I think you get better value for money out of the Taylor 110e and particularly the Seagull Artist Mosaic but for sound and playing I preferred the DX1RAE over the Taylor 110e.